Lizzie Velásquez: Condition

-Velásquez's condition is a very rare, previously undiagnosed and non-terminal genetic disorder.
+Velásquez's condition is an extremely rare, non-terminal genetic disorder.
 Her condition bears similarities to many other conditions, especially progeria.
-Medical researchers at the University of Texas Southwestern Medical Center previously speculated that it may be a form of neonatal progeroid syndrome (NPS) (Wiedemann-Rautenstrauch syndrome), which does not affect Velásquez's healthy bones, organs, and teeth.
+Medical researchers at the University of Texas Southwestern Medical Center previously speculated that it might be a form of neonatal progeroid syndrome (NPS) (Wiedemann-Rautenstrauch syndrome), which does not affect Velásquez's bones, organs, or teeth.

-Velásquez is medically unable to gain weight, which is a hallmark of her rare disorder.
+Velásquez cannot gain weight, which is a hallmark of her extremely rare disorder.
 She has never weighed more than 29 kg (64 lbs), and reportedly has almost 0% body fat.
-Moreover, she is required to eat many small meals and snacks throughout the day, averaging between 5,000 and 8,000 calories daily.
-Additionally, she is blind in her right eye, which began to cloud over when she was four, and she is vision-impaired in her left eye.
+Moreover, she must eat many small meals and snacks throughout the day, averaging between 5,000 and 8,000 calories daily.
+Additionally, she is blind in her right eye, which began to cloud over when she was four; vision is impaired in her left eye.

-Around 2015, it was revealed that Velásquez and another woman named Abby Solomon, with a similar but less severe variant of the condition, have mutations in the FBN1 gene, which encodes the proprotein of the novel hormone asprosin, and that this mutation results in asprosin deficiency and is responsible for their conditions.
-The condition is specifically called Marfanoid–progeroid–lipodystrophy syndrome or simply Marfan lipodystrophy syndrome.
+Around 2015, it was revealed that Velásquez and another woman, Abby Solomon, with a less severe variant of the condition, have mutations in the FBN1 gene, which encodes the proprotein of the novel hormone asprosin, and that this mutation results in asprosin deficiency and is responsible for their conditions.
+The condition is specifically called Marfanoid-progeroid-lipodystrophy syndrome, or simply Marfan lipodystrophy syndrome.